outsidedav/swift/analytics/mobile_analytics.md

 # Collecting mobile analytics
 {: #mobile_analytics}

-{{site.data.keyword.mobileanalytics_short}} on {{site.data.keyword.cloud_notm}} provides developers, IT administrators, and business stakeholders insight into how their mobile apps are performing and how it is being used.
+{{site.data.keyword.mobileanalytics_short}} on {{site.data.keyword.cloud_notm}} provides Developers, administrators, and business stakeholders insight into how their mobile apps are performing and how it's being used.
 With the {{site.data.keyword.mobileanalytics_short}} service you can:

- - **Gain immediate insight** - See performance and usage metrics in real time.
+ - **Gain immediate insight** - See live performance and usage metrics.

- - **Implement in minutes** - Create a service instance in {{site.data.keyword.cloud_notm}}, add the SDK to your project, paste two lines of code into your application and you are ready to collect dozens of pre-defined metrics.
+ - **Implement in minutes** - Create a service instance in {{site.data.keyword.cloud_notm}}, add the SDK to your project, paste two lines of code into your application and you're ready to collect dozens of pre-defined metrics.

- - **Collect data that you want** - Instrument apps with custom events, discover how users are interacting with your app, track purchases, and monitor app activity.
+ - **Collect data that you want** - Instrument apps with custom events, see how users are interacting with your app, track spending, and monitor app activity.

  - **View metrics at-a-glance** - The {{site.data.keyword.mobileanalytics_short}} console offers ready-made charts, without the need to write queries.

  - **Focus on what is important to you** - Filter metrics by time, adapter, application, application version, OS, OS version, or device model.

- - **Rapidly discover issues** - Monitor crash status.
+ - **Find issues quickly** - Monitor crash status.
 Set alert triggers on critical metrics and route alerts to any REST endpoint.

  - **Troubleshoot to root cause** - Use custom logging in your application and automatically upload the logs and search them from the console.
 Drill down on crash events to see stack traces.

 ## Before you begin

-First, be sur that you have the following prerequisites ready to go:
+First, be sure that you have the following prerequisites ready to go:

  - iOS 8.0+ / watchOS 2.0+
  - Xcode 7.3, 8.0
  - Swift 2.2 - 3.0
- - Cocoapods or Carthage
+ - CocoaPods or Carthage

 ## Step 1.
 Creating an instance of {{site.data.keyword.mobileanalytics_short}}
 {: #mobile_analytics_create}